Namespace Confusion Protection

 Removing Namespaces

 Component namespaces can be removed from the namespace confusion list.
 Removing a component from this list will allow you to download public versions of the removed component.
-This is useful if you uploaded a 3rd party component to a protected repository.
+This is useful when you upload a 3rd party component to a protected repository.

 To remove a component from the Namespace Confusion List: